Self-Guided Walking Tour in Lecce

 3. 3

-Castello Carlo V in Lecce, stop 3 on the self-guided walking tour
+Castello Carlo V (Castello di Lecce), stop 3 on the self-guided walking tour

 The lanes give way and you hit something heavier: thick trapezoidal walls with no Baroque frills at all.
 Castello Carlo V is the largest castle in Puglia, rebuilt in the 16th century for Emperor Charles V to defend against Ottoman raids from the sea.
 It is really two castles, a medieval core wrapped in a newer ring of bastions.
 Inside there is a courtyard, vaulted halls, and a small papier-mache museum (cartapesta is a Lecce craft tradition).
 Entry is 8 euro, open Tuesday to Sunday 10:00 to 20:00, closed Mondays.
 If you are picking your paid visits carefully, this is skippable: the courtyard is the best part and you can feel the scale from outside for nothing.
 Walk the perimeter, then loop around the corner into the beating heart of the city.